directus-labs/guest-authoring/directus-django/integrating directus in django.md

 After setting up your project structure, let's configure Django to serve as the foundation of your dynamic website:

  Open your Django project in your code editor of choice.
-Modify settings.py to include the necessary configurations for Directus API communication.

  Activate your virtual environment and start your Django development server with the following command: